 What is the “Safe Haven” Law in New Hampshire?

-Per RSA 132-A:2, A hospital or safe haven, without a court order, shall take temporary care and control of a child who is not more than seven days old, provided that the child is handed to a person at the hospital or safe haven by the child's parent or parents, and the parent or parents did not express an intent to return for the child.
+Per RSA 132-A:2, A hospital or safe haven, without a court order, shall take temporary care and control of a child who is not more than seven days old, provided that the child is handed to a person at the hospital or safe haven by the child's parent or parents.
+The parent or parents did not express an intent to return for the child.
 The child's parent or parents shall not be required to reveal personally identifiable information.
 A Safe Haven is defined as a Police station, Fire station, or Church, and the infant must be turned over to an employee at any of those institutions.

 Who can I call if my child is "stubborn and unruly" or has run away from home?